 - Personality disorders share the features of distorted thinking patterns, problematic emotional responses, over- or under-regulated impulse control, and interpersonal difficulties and divide into three clusters. - Cluster A personality disorders are described as the odd/eccentric cluster and share as the common feature social awkwardness and social withdrawal.
-It consists of Paranoid, Schizoid, and Schizotypal personality disorders. - Cluster B personality disorders are described as the dramatic, emotional, or erratic cluster and consists of Antisocial, Borderline, Histrionic, and Narcissistic personality disorders. - Cluster C is the anxious/fearful cluster and consists of Avoidant, Dependent, and Obsessive-Compulsive personality disorders. - Paranoid personality disorder is characterized by a marked distrust or suspicion of others. - Schizoid personality disorder is characterized by a persistent pattern of avoidance of social relationships, along with a limited range of emotion among social relationships. - Schizotypal personality disorder is characterized by a range of impairment in social and interpersonal relationships due to discomfort in relationships, along with odd cognitive or perceptual distortions and eccentric behaviors. - The essential feature of antisocial personality disorder is the persistent pattern of disregard for, and violation of, the rights of others.
-They show no remorse for their behavior. - Individuals with borderline personality disorder display a pervasive pattern of instability in interpersonal relationships, self-image, and affect. - Histrionic personality disorder addresses pervasive and excessive emotionality and attention-seeking. - Narcissistic personality disorder is characterized by a pattern of grandiosity along with a lack of empathy for others. - Individuals with avoidant personality disorder display a pervasive pattern of social anxiety due to feelings of inadequacy and increased sensitivity to negative evaluations. - Dependent personality disorder is characterized by pervasive and excessive need to be taken care of by others. - OCPD is defined by an individual's preoccupation with orderliness, perfectionism, and ability to control situations that they lose flexibility, openness, and efficiency in everyday life.
+It consists of paranoid, schizoid, and schizotypal personality disorders. - Cluster B personality disorders are described as the dramatic, emotional, or erratic cluster and consists of antisocial, borderline, histrionic, and narcissistic personality disorders. - Cluster C is the anxious/fearful cluster and consists of avoidant, dependent, and obsessive-compulsive personality disorders. - Paranoid personality disorder is characterized by a marked distrust or suspicion of others. - Schizoid personality disorder is characterized by a persistent pattern of avoidance of social relationships, along with a limited range of emotion among social relationships. - Schizotypal personality disorder is characterized by a range of impairment in social and interpersonal relationships due to discomfort in relationships, along with odd cognitive or perceptual distortions and eccentric behaviors. - Antisocial personality disorder is characterized by a persistent pattern of disregard for, and violation of, the rights of others.
+They show no remorse for their behavior.

+- Borderline personality disorder is characterized by a pervasive pattern of instability in interpersonal relationships, self-image, and affect. - Histrionic personality disorder is characterized by pervasive and excessive emotionality and attention-seeking. - Narcissistic personality disorder is characterized by a pattern of grandiosity along with a lack of empathy for others. - Avoidant personality disorder is characterized by a pervasive pattern of social anxiety due to feelings of inadequacy and increased sensitivity to negative evaluations. - Dependent personality disorder is characterized by pervasive and excessive need to be taken care of by others. - OCPD is characterized by an individual's preoccupation with orderliness, perfectionism, and the ability to control situations that they lose flexibility, openness, and efficiency in everyday life.

-- 1. What are the three clusters?
+- 1. What are personality traits and how do they lead to personality disorders? - 2.
+What are the three clusters?
 How are disorders grouped into these three clusters?
-Discuss the differences in symptom presentation between the three personality clusters. - 2.
+Discuss the differences in symptom presentation between the three personality clusters. - 3.
 Create a chart identifying each of the disorders among the three clusters.
 Be sure to include personality characteristics of each disorder.
 It is important to find characteristics unique to each personality disorder to aid in their identification.